 However, insulin is not a cure for diabetes.
 Even with the most vigilant disease management, a significant portion of your day will be spent with either high or low blood-sugar levels.
 These fluctuations place people with T1D at risk for potentially life-threatening hypoglycemic and hyperglycemic episodes as well as devastating long-term complications such as kidney failure, heart attack, stroke, blindness and amputation.
 Learn more about T1D.

 JDRF wants a world without T1D

 JDRF works every day to change the reality of this disease for millions of people—and to prevent anyone else from ever knowing it—by funding research, advocating for government support of research and new therapies, ensuring new therapies come to market and connecting and engaging the T1D community.
 Founded by parents determined to find a cure for their children with T1D, JDRF expanded through grassroots fundraising and advocacy efforts to become a powerhouse in the scientific community with more than 100 U.S. locations and six international affiliates.
-We’ve funded nearly $2 billion in research to date and made significant progress in understanding and fighting the disease.
+We’ve funded more than $2 billion in research to date and made significant progress in understanding and fighting the disease.
 We must keep up the pace of funding so progress doesn’t slow or stop entirely.